 The story of a man who lost his sight and his ability to work, able to see again after a surgery he thought he could never afford.
 A woman who has spent her entire life kneeling on a dirt floor cooking over an open fire, given a plancha stove and the ability to cook standing up and become a proud entrepreneur for the first time.
 Farmers who can finally harvest enough crops to begin to climb out of poverty.
 Children whose parents only finished the second grade receiving a first-class education that leads them to the best universities in the country and then to better jobs.

 Those and thousands more are the stories of HELPS, and they all started with one moment in 1981.
 At the height of Guatemala’s 36-year internal conflict, the Guatemalan government invited private groups in the United States to tour their country in hopes of bringing aid.
 That’s when Steve Miller, a Dallas-based investment banker and CEO of Dillon Gage, heard the call to serve and felt compelled to act.

 Today, HELPS is a community of thousands of loyal volunteers and donors who have changed millions of lives.
-It has been an honor to serve as the president and I thought it important to follow the principle of never taking a salary.
+Steve continues as our president, though he has never taken a salary.

 “We say, ‘The life you change may be your own,’ and that’s not just a saying.
 It’s my own experience and the experience of so many of our volunteers,” Steve says.
 “We tell ourselves that if we have the new house, the new car, the new clothes, you’re going to be happy.
 But those things aren’t what brings us happiness.
 What brings us happiness is service.
 Our role is to show a suffering world God’s unconditional love through service.”